Program Overview

 This course provides the student with an understanding of the role of nonprofit organizations in the scope of public-private purposes.
 It examines the role of boards and staff, vision and mission, funding and accountability, excellence in operations, and sustainability.

-Informed by the unique governance structure of nonprofit organizations, this course will cover essentials in nonprofit human resources including the principles and practices of volunteer management, and recruiting and retaining paid and nonpaid staff.
+Informed by the unique governance structure of nonprofit organizations this course will cover essentials in nonprofit human resources including the principles and practices of volunteer management, recruiting and retaining paid and nonpaid staff.

-As nonprofit organizations are under increased scrutiny from grantors, contractors, and donors, both government and private, to accurately report on program expenses and related outcomes, this course will inform nonprofit program evaluation techniques to meet those reporting requirements including how to develop an outcomes-based evaluation instrument, the challenges in measuring nonprofit organizational effectiveness, the principles of organizational learning, and how program evaluation can be used to determine allocation of resources and to inform strategic change.
+As nonprofit organizations are under increased scrutiny from grantors, contractors, and donors, both government and private, to accurately report on program expenses and related outcomes, this course will inform nonprofit program evaluation techniques to meet those reporting requirements, including how to develop an outcomes based evaluation instrument, the challenges in measuring nonprofit organizational effectiveness, the principles of organizational learning and how program evaluation can be used to determine allocations of resources and can inform strategic change.

 *Previously earned credits, if accepted for transfer, must be completed in less than the (5) year period immediately preceding initial enrollment at Barry.
 Only relevant courses for which a grade of B or higher was earned will be considered.
 Only credits will be transferred, not grades or grade point averages and credits that were used to earn a degree at another institution will not be accepted.